Public Works is currently working on the following projects:

 A project to install two new emergency exits (egress) locations will begin late this winter at the Pirates Cove Aquatic Center.
 The purpose of this project is to bring the park up to current Fire and Building codes for safety prior to the 2019 opening season.

-Work is anticipated to begin mid-February 2019 and be completed by April 1st 2019.
+Work is anticipated to begin mid-February 2019 and to be completed by April 1st 2019.

 Concrete Utility Program